 In addition to the green belt location, we also needed to address neighbours’ concerns about privacy and any potential overdevelopment of the land – this we did by carefully locating the main rooms (such as bedrooms, living rooms and kitchens, etc) out onto the views of the countryside and making sure the balconies overlooked the houses’ respective gardens.
 Any windows that faced onto the neighbouring houses will be in bathrooms and therefore obscure glazed.

-Mindful of the sensitive location by the green belt, we had arboriculturalists involved in the project to both improve the natural conditions of the site and to make sure that the veteran trees on the site were protected.
+Mindful of the sensitive location of the homes in Aldridge by the green belt, we had arboriculturalists involved in the project to both improve the natural conditions of the site and to make sure that the veteran trees on the site were protected.
 Our revision of the project affected the trees less, and included measures to ensure that wildlife could flourish, replanting trees and hedging to improve the ecological health of the site, such as building bat boxes and preserving animal routes.

 With their planning permission approval in hand, our client can start work on their new home and getting the most from their investment in the land with three large homes designed around a family’s needs.
 If you’ve got a plot of land that you’re looking to get planning permission to develop, drop us a line and let’s get your project started!

 Our 20+ years of work mean great design and good relationships with planning departments across the region to give our projects the best chance of getting your planning permission and starting building.

 Your budget is tailored to your needs so you’re always on top of your costs.
 We’re proud to offer excellent value for money for our services, from design and planning right through to build.

 Our breadth of knowledge makes us an efficient and sustainable choice of local architect, and we have a real vested interest in improving our own built environment right here in the West Midlands.